 From the wilderness he came – Zechariah’s son John and cousin of Jesus traveled up and down the Jordan River in Israel preaching a baptism of repentance for the forgiveness of sins.
 Word had spread about his ministry and crowds began to show up.
 People were excited that there was a new prophet in town.
 The last recognized prophet in Israel had died 400 years ago and ever since it seemed that the heavens had been closed shut.
 God appeared to be silent.
 Within a short period of time John had become the attraction of the day and had risen to superstar status, something he was very wary of.

-As expected, the mood of the crowd changed instantly and they began to question him.
-Then out of the blue a man stepped into the water and approached him.
+John stood in the Jordan River preaching to the crowd when out of the blue a man stepped into the water and approached him.
 John looked Him in the eye and recognized his cousin Jesus.
 He hadn’t seen Him in years but he knew from his mother that they were about the same age.
-She had told him the story of his aunt Mary coming for a visit while she was pregnant with Jesus and the miraculous circumstances of her pregnancy.
+She had told him the story of his Aunt Mary coming for a visit while she was pregnant with Jesus and the miraculous circumstances of her pregnancy.
 Now here they were 30 years later and John knew in his heart that he was in the presence of the Son of God the minute he laid eyes on Him.
 He was stunned.

 “Who am I to baptize you?”
 John said to his cousin.
 “You should be the One baptizing me.”
 Jesus shook His head and said: “This is how it’s supposed to be.
 We should do whatever God says is right.”